How far do I sit from my HDTV screen?

 From a variety of research sources, companies and experts consistently recommend viewing HD screens within a range of 2.5 screen heights to 3.3 screen heights from the viewing surface.
 If you plan to shop at the local electronics store, measure your viewing area ahead of time so you can ballpark the screen size you want to buy before you get there.
 You may think a mammoth 65" screen looks fabulous on the display floor, but fitting it between the windows in the family room or finding a room with enough viewing distance in a house built before 1970 might be a challenge.

-According to Hitachi, you should sit 3.3 times the height of the screen for a "smooth, seamless picture."
+According to a formula that was previously published on the Hitachi support website, you should sit 3.3 times the height of the screen for a "best visual experience."
 Their quick-and-dirty in store measurement is to double the diagonal for a rough estimate of distance.
 Here they contradict themselves a little, because their published distances and the distance of 2 times diagonal are distances that vary by more than 12 inches.

 Hitachi Numbers vs. Two Times Diagonal